Macular Edema

 Pseudophakic Cystoid Macular Edema.
 Optical coherence tomography reveals cystoid macular edema with accompanying subretinal fluid in a patient with pseudophakic cystoid macular edema.

-Contributed by Aravind Eye Hospital, Madurai
+Aravind Eye Hospital, Madurai

 (Click Image to Enlarge)

-<p>Juvenile X-linked Retinoschisis
+<p>Juvenile X-Linked Retinoschisis

-Juvenile X-linked Retinoschisis.
+Juvenile X-Linked Retinoschisis.
 The fundus autofluorescence images exhibit a spoke-wheel pattern centered at the fovea.
 Additionally, optical coherence tomography reveals vertical tissue bridges connecting the inner and outer retina, characteristic of juvenile X-linked retinoschisis.

-Contributed by Aravind Eye Hospital, Madurai
+Aravind Eye Hospital, Madurai

 Details